Selenium

 What is Selenium 4 tool

-Selenium 4 Beta 1 is the latest version of Selenium that has been released on 15th February 2021.
-This new tool suite comes with advanced features such as Selenium grid, W3C compliance, advanced IDE, New APIs, and many more.
-Selenium 4 is a suite of tools that has various components in it as given below:
+Selenium 4 Beta 1 is the latest version of Selenium released on February 15, 2021.
+This new tool suite has advanced features such as Selenium grid, W3C compliance, advanced IDE, New APIs, and many more.
+Selenium 4 is a suite of tools that has various components in it, as given below:

 Selenium WebDriver

 It is an open-source API that allows the creation of robust browser-based regression automation suites and tests, scales, and distributes scripts across many environments.
-The webDriver also allows to interact with the browser just like a real user
+The WebDriver also allows users to interact with the browser like real users.

 Selenium IDE

-It is a Chrome and Firefox add-on that simply records and playbacks the user interactions with the browser
+It is a Chrome and Firefox add-on that simply records and plays back the user’s interactions with the browser.

-It allows saving time by distributing and running tests on multiple browsers, operating systems, and machines.
+It save time by distributing and running tests on multiple browsers, operating systems, and machines.
 It enables the management of multiple environments from a central point.

 What is the difference between Selenium 3 and Selenium 4?